mongodb/docs/source/core/replication.rst

    rs.reconfig(cfg)

-This sequence sets gives ``0`` votes to set members with the ``_id`` values of ``3``, ``4``, and ``5``, which allows them to be elected primary, but does not allow them to vote in elections and allows you to add three additional voting nodes to your set.
+This sequence sets gives ``0`` votes to set members with the ``_id`` values of ``3``, ``4``, and ``5``.
+This setting allows the set to elect these members as :term:`primary`, but does not allow them to vote in elections and allows you to add three additional voting nodes to your set.
 Ensure that your voting nodes are located so that your designated primary node or nodes can reach a majority of votes in the event of a network partition.

 .. note::